The Wiz (store): In popular culture

 The jingle is interpolated in the chorus of Biz Markie's hit, "Nobody Beats the Biz".
 Biz substitutes "the Biz" for "the Wiz".
 The Wiz was rumored to have sued Biz Markie for infringement, but this was not the case.

 In Rob Base and DJ E-Z Rock's 1988 hit "It Takes Two," referring to his album, Base raps "Go to the Wiz and select it / Take it off the rack, if it's wack put it back."

 In the episode "Veiled Threat" from the show The King of Queens, Doug (in a flashback to his wedding day) mentions wanting a wedding gift of a CD player from The Wiz.

 In the season 12 premiere of the show It's Always Sunny in Philadelphia, one of the characters' suggestions to switch back to their old bodies is to go to the store The Wiz to fix Dee's VCR, since they were watching the film The Wiz at the time.

 In 1997 through 1998, Mono Puff would occasionally perform a song called "I Beat the Wiz", used to introduce the members of the band.

+In the 2013 film The Wolf of Wall Street, an unemployed Jordan Belfort sees a classified ad for a stockboy opening at Nobody Beats the Wiz and thinks that is a way to get hired as a salesman from the inside, but is dissuaded by his wife.